mdCATH: A Large-Scale MD Dataset for Data-Driven Computational Biophysics: Technical Validation

 It is possible to combine the annotations and metadata provided by the CATH database to cross-reference dynamic data with protein classification.
 For example, we can leverage CATH metadata by conditioning the analysis on the top-most classification level of CATH (Class), defined in terms of the general architectural organization of the domain: \textit{mainly α}, \textit{mainly β}, \textit{α-β}, \textit{few secondary structures}, and \textit{special}.

-Figure \ref{fig:ternary-class-temperature} illustrates the construction of (pseudo) free-energy landscapes for various domains, conditioned using domain class annotations.
+Figure \ref{fig:ternary-class-temperature} illustrates the construction of probability distribution for various domains, conditioned using domain class annotations.
 This figure uses ternary plots to show the distribution of protein secondary structures—helical (top), strand (left), and coil/turn (right) content—on a plane.
 These plots are based on data from the last snapshot of all replicas across all domains, categorized by temperature and domain type.
-The plots clearly depict a shift in the fractions of helical and strand structures toward coil content at temperatures of 413 K and 430 K. Notably, the strand content shows greater resistance to thermal denaturation compared to the helical content.
+The plots clearly show a shift in the fractions of helical and strand structures toward coil content at temperatures of 413 K and 450 K. Notably, the strand content shows greater resistance to thermal denaturation compared to the helical content.